Mila-MP/inPhormer/README.md

 2. [BioBERT encoder](https://huggingface.co/pritamdeka/S-BioBert-snli-multinli-stsb) with a classification head trained on phage protein annotation data
 3. [[PubMedBERT encoder](https://huggingface.co/microsoft/BiomedNLP-BiomedBERT-base-uncased-abstract-fulltext) + classification layer] **fine-tuned** on phage protein annotation data

 The three methods in inPhormer offer a trade-off between speed and predictive accuracy.
 The TF-IDF method is the fastest and most computationally lightweight, making it ideal for extremely rapid, large-scale preliminary filtering, though it offers the lowest overall accuracy.
 Conversely, the fine-tuned approach is the most accurate method, but it requires the longest computation time.
-The second method (^re-trained encoder with classification head strikes a good balance between the two.
+The second method pre-trained encoder with classification head strikes a good balance between the two.

 # Installation
 ## Supported python versions